-If you’re a retailer or a manufacturer in the automotive aftermarket, sooner or later you face the question whether to use a new auto parts eCommerce website builder.
-It’s a big project so here are some things to know, look for, and ask if you are trying to launch your first eCommerce website, or launch a new auto parts eCommerce website.
+If you’re a retailer or a manufacturer in the automotive aftermarket, sooner or later you have to use a new auto parts website builder.
+It’s a big project so here are some things to know, look for, and ask if you are trying to launch your first eCommerce website, or launch a new auto parts website.
+You can ask the developer, or if you’re already working with one of the many digital marketing companies in the aftermarket they can do that for you.
 Here at AutomotiveAftermarket.org we list many auto parts eCommerce website builders to choose from.
 There are also many lists available on other websites if you’re looking for the best eCommerce platform for auto parts.

-What to ask an auto parts eCommerce website builder
+What to ask an auto parts website builder

 If you’re talking to website builders, there are many questions to ask about functionality, editing, product data, and so on.
 Here are a few things to consider.